dvdkwak/Mini-Framework/README.md

 2. **models:** In this folder you put the models (or classes) of your application.
 3. **controllers:** In this folder you put the controllers (processing files) of your application.

+## Planned and notes
+- Page to help set-up the mini-framework
+  - You start the installation with errors, on which actually should be a help page to help setup the config file